 Life Cycle Of Wireworms

-The adult wireworm is called a click beetle.
-Click beetle is a name which refers to the clicking sound the adults make when snapping their thorax.
+The adult stage of this pest is called a click beetle.
+This name refers to the clicking sound the adults make when snapping their thorax.
 They are the only stage of the wireworm life cycle which can be regularly seen above ground.
 Keep a watchful eye out for these!

-Click beetles lay their eggs directly in the soil.
+Click beetles lay eggs directly in the soil.
 These eggs are tiny and white, round in shape, and usually are placed near grass or crop roots.
-When they hatch, the click beetle larvae are what we call wireworms .
-Wireworm coloration is usually yellow to black.
+When they hatch, the wireworm larvae emerge, which are what we call wireworms .
+Larvae coloration is usually yellow to black.

-Roughly 1/16th of an inch in size, the newly hatched larvae will grow to reach sizes of 3/4″ in length before pupation.
+Roughly 1/16th of an inch in size, the newly hatched wireworm larvae will grow to reach sizes of 3/4″ in length before pupation.
 This process can take 2-3 years, as wireworms are slow to develop.
-While they are not particularly damaging to plants in their first year, the older wireworm can devour the roots of plants, causing wilting and plant death.
+While they are not particularly damaging to plants in their first year, the older larvae can devour roots, causing damaged plants, wilting, and plant death.

 The pupae that are developed at the end of the 2-3 year larval stage are white and extremely soft.
 These are easily damaged by anything that might dig into the soil.
-When the pupal stage ends, the adult click beetle will dig back to the surface and begin the life cycle again.
+When the pupal stage ends, the adult beetle will dig back to the surface and begin the life cycle again.
 The adult beetles emerge when the soil temperature and soil moisture are favorable.

-As wireworms spend the entire wireworm larval stage underground, they can be found in, around, or in close proximity to plant roots.
-Adult click beetles shelter in leaf litter or other plant debris.
+As wireworms spend their entire larval stage underground, they can be found in, around, or in close proximity to plant roots.
+Adult beetles shelter in leaf litter or other plant debris.
 They prefer to be near their food source.

-There are many different species of wireworms, some of which are named for the environment in which they typically live.
+There are many different species, some of which are named for the environment in which they typically live.
 All prefer soil temperatures between 50°F to 60°F.

 For instance, the Pacific Coast wireworm (Limonius canus) is quite common throughout the west coast region of the US.
 The dryland wireworm (Ctenicera pruinina) is common in the northwest and western crop growing regions of the US, especially in the plains.

-There are varieties of wireworm found throughout the world.
-As this agricultural pest feasts on the roots of predominantly grass or tuber crops, they can be found anywhere where these crops are grown.
+There are varieties of this annoying pest found throughout the world.
+As this agricultural pest feasts on the roots of predominantly grass or tuber vegetable crops, they can be found anywhere where these crops are grown.
 They are also present in weedy fields where wild grasses provide food sources.

-While there are types of wireworms which feast on particular crops, such as the sugarbeet wireworm (Limonius californicus), the vast majority eat the roots of cereal plants and root crops such as carrot, potato, or beet.
+While there are types which feast on particular crops, such as the sugarbeet wireworm (Limonius californicus), the vast majority of wireworm damage is on the roots of cereal plants and root crops such as carrot, potato, or beet.
 There’s even a variety referred to as the potato worm because it bores out large holes in tuberous roots.

-However, they can be found consuming the roots of brassicas, melons, sweet potatoes, beans, lettuce, corn, onions, peas, and strawberries as well.
-Some wild grasses that produce seeds, such as ryegrass, can also be a source of food for these pests.
+However, they can be found consuming the roots of brassicas, melons, sweet potato, beans, lettuce, corn, onions, peas, and strawberries as well.
+Some wild grasses that produce germinating seeds, such as ryegrass, can also be a source of food for these pests.

 How To Get Rid Of Wireworms

-As I mentioned earlier, the wire worm can be notoriously hard to wipe out these guys and prevent wireworm damage.
+As I mentioned earlier, it can be notoriously hard to wipe out these guys and prevent wireworm damage.
 This has a lot to do with their soil-dwelling tendencies.
 It’s hard to find crop worms that you can’t see!

-There are some things that you can do to reduce their population and slowly get them out of your soil.
-Let’s go over those now!
+There are some things that you can do to reduce wireworm populations and slowly get them out of your soil.
+Let’s go over those wireworm control methods now!

-Click beetles, like most other beetles, are susceptible to pyrethrin-based sprays.
-If you see click beetles in and around your garden, use a spray such as PyGanic or Safer Brand Yard & Garden Spray.
+This beetle, like most other beetles, is susceptible to pyrethrin-based sprays.
+If you see click beetles in your garden and the surrounding soil, use a spray such as PyGanic.
 This should take care of the beetles on the surface.

 If wire worms have become a problem in your lawn or flower beds, you can use EcoSMART Organic Insect Killer Granules.
-Kid and pet friendly, these granules will help reduce the population of multiple kinds of insects.
+Kid and pet friendly, these granules will help reduce the wireworm populations and those of multiple kinds of insects.
 These aren’t intended for edible garden use, although they won’t hurt your plants.
 For lawns or flowers, they’re very effective.

-While some people use PyGanic to create a pyrethrin drench for the soil to kill larvae, you should be careful doing so.
-This can be incredibly effective to reduce click beetle larvae populations.
-However, it can also harm other soil-dwellers who are beneficial to the garden.
+While some people create a pyrethrin drench for the soil to kill young larvae, you should be careful doing so.
+Soil insecticides can be incredibly effective to reduce larvae populations.
+However, they can also harm other soil-dwellers who are beneficial to the garden.
 This should only be done as a last resort during a particularly large infestation.

 I love to incorporate beneficial insects into my garden as a form of wireworm control, because they often can take care of most pests for me.
-In the case of wireworms, one of the best possible defenses is to introduce beneficial nematodes into your soil.
-These extremely tiny organisms will attack and consume the larvae and pupa of wireworms.
+One of the best possible defenses is to introduce beneficial nematodes into your soil.
+These extremely tiny organisms will attack and consume the larvae and pupal stages of the pest.
 They also help with a multitude of other pests!

-Place traps in the soil to lure wire worms to them.
+Place traps in the soil to lure larvae.
 I particularly like the modified bait trap method shown in the video below.
 You can also use a large potato that’s been drilled out with a stick through it as a bait potato.
 Follow the directions in this video to see how it works!
-If you find lots of wireworms, then it’s time to move on to more serious control options.
+If you find lots of worms, then it’s time to move on to more serious control options.

 Cultivate your soil!
-By tilling your soil, you are bringing all of the wire worm larvae to the surface, both active and pupating.
+By tilling your soil, you are bringing all of the larvae to the surface, both active and pupating.
 This makes them prime candidates for bird food.
 It also makes the soil less hospitable to crop worm infestation.
-I recommend using a product such as the Yard Butler TNT-4 Garden Twist And Tiller.
-This long-handled tiller helps you get deep under the soil’s surface.
-There are plenty of other options for hand tillers if you’d prefer something else!
+I recommend using a product such as a hand-tiller.
+A long-handled tiller helps you get deep under the soil’s surface.
+There are plenty of options for hand tillers out there!